 Your help is needed in sharing information about the program, providing meals for participants, mentoring individuals in the program and serving on the planning committee.
 If you can help, please contact Diane Powers at 317-698-5679.

-Drop off your bags of donations at IHM’s SVDP collection box located on the parking lot near the Gathering Space
+Drop off your bags of soft goods donations at IHM’s SVDP collection box located on the parking lot near the playground.

 WAREHOUSE DISTRIBUTION CENTER:

 10am – 4pm Monday through Friday (Holidays may vary)